signalapp/Signal-iOS/README.md

 ## Contributing Bug Reports

-We use GitHub for bug tracking.
-Please search [existing issues](https://github.com/signalapp/signal-ios/issues) and create a new one if the issue is not yet tracked.
-For Android users, please use the [Signal for Android issue tracker](https://github.com/signalapp/signal-android/issues).
+The best way to submit a bug report or support request is [via the Support Center](https://support.signal.org/hc/requests/new).
+Signal iOS doesn't collect any analytics or telemetry, and we rely on your feedback to help us troubleshoot and fix problems when something isn't working correctly.

 ## Contributing Code

-Instructions on how to setup your development environment and build Signal-iOS can be found in [BUILDING.md](https://github.com/signalapp/Signal-iOS/blob/main/BUILDING.md).
+Instructions for how to configure your development environment and build Signal iOS can be found in [BUILDING.md](https://github.com/signalapp/Signal-iOS/blob/main/BUILDING.md).
 We also recommend reading the [contribution guidelines](https://github.com/signalapp/Signal-iOS/blob/main/CONTRIBUTING.md).

 ## Contributing Ideas